hapytex/css-selectors/README.md

 The quasiquoter can be used in a type signature as well, but will always, regardless of the content, return the type for `SelectorGroup`.
 If you use the quasiquoter as a declaration, it will simply not generate any declarations.
+It will raise a warning (not an error) about this.

 Perhaps in the (far) future, we will make more sensical implementations for the type and declaration part of the quasiquoter.